 Abstract

 While food provisioning is one of the most widely acknowledged ecosystem services provided by aquatic ecosystems, the role of seafood as a source of valuable micronutrients scarce in the human diet is often overlooked.
 The ecological mechanisms responsible for a nutritionally diverse set of seafood species are not well understood, despite heavy research emphasis on the ecological mechanisms responsible for fisheries productivity.
-A primary challenge in linking ecological processes to human well being is identifying comparable metrics for ecological properties and human benefits.
-For nutritional value, one metric that facilitates comparisons is the nutrient content in an edible portion relative to daily reference intake values (DRI). e used dietary food composition data to analyze the relationship between nutritional value in terms of DRI.
-We find that there is a high degree of variability in nutrient profiles across taxa, and that increasing functional diversity contributes to increased nutritional diversity.
-Finally, we test whether functional traits explain species’ nutritional value to human consumers for 430 species of fish from all major oceanic and freshwater eco-regions.
-We find that an ecological trait-based approach is effective at simplifying the complexity of aquatic food webs into a few key axes that strongly control the composition of micronutrients in fish assemblages.
+A primary challenge in linking ecological processes to human well-being is identifying comparable metrics for ecological properties and human benefits.
+For nutritional value, one metric that facilitates comparisons is the nutrient content in an edible portion relative to daily reference intake values (DRI).
+The nutrition benefits that humans derive from seafood are not directly related to the whole body stoichiometry of aquatic species, since the commonly consumed parts of aquatic species (i.e. the edible portion), range from the whole body (i.e. for shrimps) to highly restricted portions of muscle tissue (i.e. tuna fillets), and nutrients are not evenly distributed across all tissues.
+To address this issue of selective human dietary practices, we used dietary food composition data, which is restricted to the edible portion, to analyze the relationship between species’ traits and their nutritional value in terms of DRI.
+We find that there is a high degree of variability in nutrient profiles across taxa, and that increasing functional diversity contributes to increased dietary nutritional diversity.
+Finally, we test whether functional traits explain variation in species’ nutritional value to human consumers, a metric of human well-being, for 430 species of fish from all major oceanic and freshwater eco-regions.
+We find that an ecological functional trait-based approach is effective at simplifying the nutritional complexity of aquatic food webs into a few key axes that strongly control the composition of micronutrients in fish assemblages.
 For some, but not all, nutrients we analyzed (e.g. Ca, Hg, EPA, DHA), the nutrient content of edible portions varied predictably among species with latitude and body size, consistent with the physiological functional roles of micronutrients in fish.
 Our results suggest that the availability of micronutrients in fish assemblages may depend on geography and functional composition of the catch.
-Our approach integrates ecological variation and patterns in the human consumption of species to explicitly link ecological structure with one metric of human well-being to suggest that a diverse fish assemblage can support a more nutritious diet to local seafood consumers.
+Our approach integrates ecological variation and patterns in the human consumption of species to explicitly link ecology with one metric of human well-being to suggest that a diverse fish assemblage can support a more nutritious diet to local seafood consumers.

 Introduction